-In a long song the voltage available at the global V/BAR OUT socket of the Song Control module might get higher than 100 V but there is no danger of being electrocuted!
-It is just a number and Voltage Modular sets no upper limit even though the standard voltage range is – 5 V to +5 V.
+In a long song the voltage available at the GLOBAL V/BAR OUT socket of the Song Control module might get higher than 100 “volts” but there is no danger of being electrocuted!
+It is just a number and Voltage Modular sets no upper limit even though the standard voltage range is – 5 volt to +5 volt.

 All Adroit sequencers wrap around voltages and simply repeat when fed high voltages.

 The Adroit V/Bar standard also provides a simple means for switching sequencers on and off.
 If a zero voltage is fed to a sequencer’s V/Bar input it will disable it.
 This means large numbers of sequencers, perhaps configured in long chains, can cooperate – with control passing from one sequencer to another as required in a computationally efficient manner.

 Also note that as time is just a voltage it can be operated on with simple arithmetic.
 Addition advances time, subtraction delays it.
 Multiplication makes time flow faster, division makes time flow more slowly.